17 Measurements

 OBJECTIVES

-• Add a linear trendline to a scatter chart.
+• Add a linear trendline to a scatter plot.

-These measurements provide a series of readings that can be plotted in a chart.
-The course of the chart gives often a first impression of whether there is a relationship between the two variables and, if so, what kind of relationship: linear, exponential, logarithmic, …
+These measurements produce a series of data points that can be plotted on a chart.
+The shape of the chart often provides an initial indication of whether a relationship exists between the variables—and if so, what kind: linear, exponential, logarithmic, etc.

-A relationship between variables is represented by a mathematical function and indicated by an equation.
-When the relationship is linear, the chart is a straight line.
+A relationship between variables is represented by a mathematical function and described by an equation.
+If the relationship is linear, the chart will display a straight line.

-If there is a linear relationship between two variables \(x\) and \(y\) then the relation between these two variables can be represented by the equation
+If there is a linear relationship between two variables x and y, it can be expressed by the equation:

 Figure 17.1: Straight line in a linear relationship

-• determine the slope and intercept with Excel functions.
+• calculate the slope and intercept using Excel functions.

-Explanation of how to add a linear trend line.
+This section explains how to add a linear trendline.

-In a timber factory, a large number of similar items are manufactured, which mainly show differences in their dimensions and weight.
-To investigate whether the production time of these items depends on their weight, several measurements are performed.
+At a timber factory, large numbers of similar items are produced, primarily differing in size and weight.
+To investigate whether production time depends on item weight, several measurements are taken.
 A linear relationship is assumed.

 Task 17.1 File: Prodtime_Weight.xlsx